 One of the biggest perks of living in Austin is the tacos, and no one makes them better than Torchy’s Tacos.
 It was love at first bite and I’ve grown to love the sight of the cherub devil mascot.

-I’m at the dollar store stocking up on foam-core and a few other random items, when a little solar-powered dancing Valentine’s devil catches my eye.
-Having been to Torchy’s Tacos on many occasions in the few month’s I’ve lived here, I find the resemblance between this tchotchke and the local taco chain’s mascot to be pretty uncanny.
-With other projects on my plate I start considering how much time it would take to complete the conversion and have my own teeter-tottering, taco-wielding Torchy.
+One day I was at the dollar store stocking up on foam-core and a few other random items, when a little solar-powered dancing Valentine’s devil caught my eye.
+Maybe I was just hungry, but I found the resemblance between this tchotchke and the local taco chain’s mascot to be pretty uncanny and for one dollar I cant resist the chance to have a dancing Torchy of my own.

-I know that it will take longer than I expect, but for one dollar, it’s too good a chance to pass up.
-Once home, I start by seeing how easily the figure comes apart.
-I’m pleased to find it breaks down nicely.
+I started by seeing how easily the figure cames apart.
 First things first, the cape is not part of the official wardrobe so it has to go.